ssrg-vt/n3350_pacman/README.md

 - **efi_executables** : Contains *.efi experiment executables, to be copied over to UEFI boot media.
 - **hello_world_efi** : Sanity efi compile & link test.
 Contains few flavours of "Hello World!" programs.
 - **benchmark_ext** : Benchmark Extracts with mneumonics, micro-codes built with same make flags as remaining n3350 experiments.
-- **bios** : C experiment and supporting supporting code, built using match&patch method.
+- **bios** : C experiment files and supporting code, built using match&patch method.
 - **uasm-lib** : Mneuminc, hexcode and *.u assembly functions used to efi experiments, invoked by cpu.efi
 - **ghidra_glm_extension** : ghidra decompiler executable and post-processing scripts for GLM uCode extenion.
 This version can decompile undocumented N3350 instructions and ucodes.
 - **glm_unlock** : Steps and screensshot for Goldmont+ Red Unlock.
 This setup is needed for dynamic tracing over JTAG/DCI.